Superstitious (novel)

-Superstitious is a 1995 horror novel by author R.L.
-Stine.
+Superstitious is a 1995 horror novel by author R. L. Stine.
 This was the first adult novel by Stine, most famous for writing children's fiction such as the Goosebumps series.
 This book deals with Sara Morgan, who falls in love with Liam O’Connor.
 It was published on September 14, 1995 by Grand Central Publishing in the United States.

 R. L. Stine began writing this book after an agent offered him a one million dollar advance.
 It took him four months to write.

 Plot summary

-Sara Morgan, a graduate student who has left an abusive relationship with Clip, starts a new relationship with a handsome professor named Liam O'Connor.
-Liam is extremely superstitious and lives with his sister Margaret, to whom he is very close.
+Sara Morgan, a graduate student who has left an abusive relationship with Chip, starts a new relationship with a handsome professor named Liam O'Connor.
+Liam is extremely superstitious and lives with his sister Margaret, with whom he is very close.
 Sara does not mind these quirks and marries Liam.
 Shortly, people start dying in grisly ways, and it turns out the professor knew all of them.
 Sara begins to wonder if her husband might be the killer, while Liam's superstitious behavior increases.

 One day, after Sara discovers Margaret and Liam in bed together naked, she smashes the mirror out of protest and runs out of the house.
 She returns later to retrieve her keys only to find Margaret dead; she leaves afterwards in search of her boss' house.
 There, she spots her boss dead and Liam glaring at her.
 He explains to her that Margaret was his wife and that the demons of superstition living inside of him can pass through Sara to the child she bears.
 He went on to explain that when the demons slip away, they kill someone he knows; when Sara broke the mirror, the demons slipped out, murdering Margaret.

 Sara, who wants to show Liam that there are no demons, shatters a mirror in the house; the demons slip outside of him, he says it's okay because with his death Sara will be safe, and they murder Liam.
 Sara is knocked out afterwards by the demons, and later awakens in the hospital.
 Sara then finds out she is pregnant, causing her to scream in horror.